An open framework to deliver best practice federated applications and second party custody for friends, family and communities.

 Privacy by default.
 Keep your balances and payments to yourself.

 Natively interoperable with the Bitcoin Lightning Network.
 Payments to or from anyone, anywhere, at anytime.

-This site is intended to collect research and ideas about federated chaumian mints (or federated chaumian banks, but nobody likes banks) to scale Bitcoin while also making it more private.
+This site is intended to collect research and ideas about federated chaumian mints to scale Bitcoin while also making it more private.

-We are currently aware of two efforts to build such a federated mint:
+We are currently aware of the following efforts to build federated eCash mints:

 - SCRIT1: A half-finished implementation of a federated chaumian mint written in Go, developed by Frank Braun and Jonathan Logan.
 It does not implement BTC backing, but was the first public implementation.

 - SCRIT2: A reimplementation of a federated chaumian mint written in Go, supporting multiple currencies, inter-currency swap transactions, receiver- and sender-initiated half-offline transactions as well as complex multiparty transactions.
 It is in private beta and has no direct linkage with bitcoin yet.
 You can read more on Jonathan’s blog.